donghufeng/benchmark/README.md

 How this benchmark framework works?

-Basically, we run different python scripts to do benchmark, for example you want to benchmark a task in different qubit `q` and different platform, you can do like:
+Basically, we run different python scripts to do benchmark, for example if you want to benchmark a task in different qubit `q` and different platform, you can do like:

 ```bash
 python task1.py -q 5 -p cpu